bogsen/dokku-monorepo/README.md

 Each of these app folders should contain a `Dockerfile` that will be copied to the root folder by this plugin at the time of the deployment.
+Optionally they can also contain a `.dockerignore` file named `Dockerfile.dockerignore`.
+If it exists it will also be copied to the top-level directory.

 When you push the code to an application's remote, the folder gets detected for you: